Washington Navel Orange Citrus Tree

 Site and Soil: In spring, summer and fall, keep your potted Citrus in a location with 1/2 day to full sun.
 In the winter, place your plant in a well-lit room.
 Potting soil should be coarse, acidic, and well-drained.

 Rootstock Description: Flying Dragon is a hardy and very dwarfing rootstock for Citrus that induces very early flowering and fruit procuction.
 Trees grown on Flying Dragon will rarely exceed 5 ft. in height and will often produce fruit the year they are planted.

-Pollination Requirements: Washington Navel is self-fertile.
+Pollination Requirements: Self-fertile.
 You can help your plant set fruit by taking a small brush and moving pollen from flower to flower.

-Hardiness: We recommend bringing Washington Navel Orange to a well-lit and protected location in late fall before hard frosts occur.
+Hardiness: Hardy to about 20-25° F. We recommend bringing into a well-lit and protected location in late fall before hard frosts occur.

 Bearing Age: 1-2 years after planting